victorstephen26/alx-system_engineering-devops/README.md

 ## Author
 © ___[STEPHEN VICTOR IKECHUKWU](https://github.com/victorstephen26)___

 # Shellcheck is your friend!
-All your Bash scripts must pass Shellcheck without any error or you will not get any points on the task.we will get there
+All your Bash scripts should pass Shellcheck without any error.